You don't have to

 What actually happens when you reach out

 The unknown is what stops most people.
-Here's what to expect.
+Here's what to expect no surprises.

 What happens when you call SAMHSA?